 2.11 Common server options

 2.11.1 Status codes

 By default, successful responses are returned with the 200 OK status code, and errors with 400 Bad Request.
-However, this can be customised when interpreting an endpoint as a directive/route, by providing implicit values of type $StatusMapper[T] = T \Rightarrow StatusCode$, where type StatusCode = Int.
+However, this can be customised by specifying how an output maps to the status code.